Jubaea: Uses

 The leaves can be used to weave baskets, and it has edible seeds, widely eaten and known as Coquito nuts.
-The sap can be used to make palm wine and palm syrup, although unlike other palms which can be tapped, the whole tree has to be felled; this is now restricted by legal protection.
+The sap can be used to make palm wine and palm syrup, although, unlike other palms which can be tapped, the whole tree has to be felled; this is now restricted by legal protection.

 Conservation

 The species is partially protected within Chile, although pressures of human population growth and expansion of grazing areas have reduced the population of the Chilean wine palm in recent centuries.
-The collection of its seed and their predation by common degu may also have a negative impact for the growth of new generations of Jubea.
+The collection of its seed and their predation by common degu may also have a negative impact on the growth of new generations of Jubea.
 The IUCN Red List considers the palm Endangered.
+In August 2026, the Council of Ministers for Sustainability and Climate Change of Chile included the Chilean palm in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora, the highest level of protection, restricting the palm's international trade to non-commercial purposes.

 A recent study concluded that predation of the fruits by humans, the seeds by the exotic rat (Rattus rattus) and the young seedlings by exotic rabbits is leading to seed dispersal collapse of this species, leaving it at risk of extinction in its natural habitat.
+Fruit harvesting by people is shown to be unsustainable and is also a major threat to this endangered species.

 Analysis of tooth residue of the extinct gomphothere (elephant relative) Notiomastodon platensis, which became extinct around 12,000 years ago as part of the end-Pleistocene extinction event, found that it consumed Chilean wine palm fruit and probably acted as a seed disperser for the species, suggesting that the dispersal ability of Chilean wine palm had already been impacted prior to modern times.